 Mauritania is one of 14 countries that lie within the little-known but unforgiving Sahel region of Africa, which regularly suffers from major droughts.
 The Sahel is undoubtedly one of the hardest regions to live on the planet.
 The earth is inhospitable and sterile, the sun hurts and hunger thrives.

 Bridging the hunger gap

-Patients arrive at hospitals across the region with infections or malaria but the real problem is lack of food which weakens their immune system.
-Once children arrive they are referred to the Centre for Intensive Nutritional Rehabilitation, where treatment lasts an average of just two weeks.
+Patients arrive at hospitals across the region with infections or malaria, but the real problem is lack of food, which weakens their immune system.
+Children like Ousmane are referred to the Centre for Intensive Nutritional Rehabilitation, where treatment lasts an average of just two weeks.

 Nurses monitored Ousmane.
 They weighed him, measured him, took his temperature, and then confirmed that he was suffering from life-threatening hunger.
 His treatment began immediately.

 After three days of treatment, Ousmane finally opened his eyes.
 He finally felt like eating again.

 A few weeks after being admitted to hospital, Ousmane was discharged.
 Aminata could finally take him home where she could continue his treatment herself.

 Ousmane had won his first victory in life.